-Tom Brady’s House
+Video Tour of Tom Brady's House

-The five-bedroom home at 112 Woodland Road is listed on Coldwell Banker’s website and includes seven bathrooms, a three-car garage, circular driveway, family room, dining room, living room, recreation room, kids play room, wine room, full chef’s kitchen, gym, spa and an “outdoor organic herb/vegetable garden” because of course Tom Brady needs a damn “outdoor organic herb/vegetable garden.”
+The five-bedroom home at 112 Woodland Road is listed on Coldwell Banker's website and includes seven bathrooms, a three-car garage, circular driveway, family room, dining room, living room, recreation room, kids play room, wine room, full chef's kitchen, gym, spa/sauna, and an "outdoor organic herb/vegetable garden" because of course Tom Brady needs a damn "outdoor organic herb/vegetable garden."

 What Does Tom Brady's House Look Like?